rotemasud/email-processor-microservices/FORKING-GUIDE.md

 - **Cost Warning**: Running this infrastructure will cost approximately $80-100/month if running 24/7
 - **Your Responsibility**: You're responsible for all AWS charges incurred
-- **No Access to Original Secrets**: GitHub Secrets from the original repo are NOT transferred to forks
 - **Manual Setup Required**: You need to configure your own AWS account and update several files

 ---